The Full accident report can be read here. (Department of Transport)

 instructions were given to press the appropriate

-buttons to restore automatic working.
+buttons to restore automatic signal working at Farnley Junction.
 At this very moment the driver's

 assistant on the mail train was still trying to telephone